Airtel Africa: Burkina Faso and Sierra Leone

 Airtel began operating in Burkina Faso and Sierra Leone after acquiring Zain's Africa operations in June 2010.
 Airtel and French telecom company Orange S.A. signed an agreement in July 2015 for the sale of the former's operations in Burkina Faso, Sierra Leone, Chad and Congo-Brazzaville to the latter.
 In January 2016, Airtel announced that it had entered an agreement to sell its operations in Burkina Faso and Sierra Leone to Orange.
 The value of the deal was not disclosed, but analysts estimated it to be US$800–900 million.
 The agreement on the sale of operation in Chad and Congo-Brazzaville lapsed.
 Orange assumed control of operations in Burkina Faso in June 2016 and Sierra Leone in July 2016.

 Ghana

 Airtel began operating in Ghana after acquiring Zain's Africa operations in June 2010.
-On 4 March 2017, Airtel and Millicom International Cellular agreed to merge their operations in Ghana (Airtel Ghana Ltd and Tigo Ghana Ltd) to create the country's second largest mobile operator, with the two companies holding an equal stake in the merged entity.
+On 4 March 2017, Airtel and Millicom International Cellular (operating under the Tigo brand) agreed to merge their operations in Ghana (Airtel Ghana Ltd and Tigo Ghana Ltd) to create the country's second largest mobile operator, with the two companies holding an equal stake in the merged entity.
 On 27 October 2020, Airtel announced that it planned to exit its business in Ghana, and that it had entered into "advanced stages of discussions" for sale of shares in AirtelTigo to the Government of Ghana.
 AirtelTigo Ghana was sold in October 2020 to the Ghanaian government for $25 million.